-In 1963, the Palmdale Irrigation District entered into an agreement to purchase water from the newly planned SWP (also known as the California Aqueduct).
+In 1963, the Palmdale Irrigation District entered into an agreement to purchase water from the newly-planned SWP (also known as the California Aqueduct).
 This agreement guaranteed the District would have sufficient alternative source water to supply projected population growth well into its future.
 To contain the increased water supply, bonds were sold to rebuild and expand Lake Palmdale (formerly known as Harold Reservoir) to an increased capacity of over 4,100 acre-feet.
 This bond financing also allowed the construction of a new treatment facility adjacent to the lake.
 As a result, this new water supply enabled the Palmdale Irrigation District to service a broader area of Palmdale.

-It was decided in 1973, that the Palmdale Irrigation District's name should be changed to the more appropriate Palmdale Water District.
+In 1973 the Palmdale Irrigation District name changed to the Palmdale Water District.
 Founded as an irrigation district supplying water mainly to farms for agricultural use, the District's boundaries had expanded with Palmdale's rapid population growth, and the District shifted to providing predominantly municipal and industrial water.
-To put this substantial growth in perspective, from 1965 to 1985, water production grew from 4,100-acre feet per year to over 8,000-acre feet per year and then more than doubling the next 5 years.
+To put this substantial growth in perspective, from 1965 to 1985, water production grew from 4,100acre feet per year to over 8,000-acre feet per year and then more than doubling the next 5 years.
 To keep up with demand, in 1987, the District constructed the Leslie O. Carter Water Treatment Plant that could process 12 million gallons of water per day.
-Later that year, Palmdale Water District and Littlerock Creek Irrigation District started planning new renovations to the Littlerock Dam.
+Later that year, the District and Littlerock Creek Irrigation District started planning new renovations to the Littlerock Dam.

-Following extensive environmental and design work, in 1993, the Palmdale Water District and Littlerock Creek Irrigation District began to rehabilitate the dam in three phases.
-The first phase involved reinforcing the original multiple-arch construction with a rollercompacted concrete buttress.
+Following extensive environmental and design work, in 1993, the District and Littlerock Creek Irrigation District began to rehabilitate the dam in three phases.
+The first phase involved reinforcing the original multiple-arch construction with a roller-compacted concrete buttress.
 At the same time, the original dam was raised 12 feet, which doubled the reservoir's capacity.